awsdocs/aws-deep-learning-amis/doc_source/cpu.md

 **Note**
 The size of your model should be a factor in selecting an instance\.
 If your model exceeds an instance's available RAM, select a different instance type with enough memory for your application\.

-**Important**
-If you plan to use Caffe, you should choose a GPU instance instead\.
-On the DLAMI, Caffe only works with with GPU support, and cannot be run in CPU mode\.

 **Next Up**
 [Pricing for the DLAMI](pricing.md)